ctrlw/magni/README.md

 * `KEY_NUMBER_SCALE`: Set the keyboard key you want to use to switch through scale factors
 * `KEY_NUMBER_COLOR`: Set the keyboard key you want to use to toggle the colour-mode
 * `KEY_NUMBER_ESCAPE`: Set the keyboard key you want to use to get back to command line
-* `RASPIVID`: Change the value after `-rot` to the camera rotation in your setup if the camera is not placed behind the object (supports '0', '90', '180' and '270')
+* `ROTATION`: Change the value to the camera rotation in your setup if the camera is not placed behind the object (supports 0, 90, 180 and 270)

 ## Limitations
 * Magnification is done in software, so scale factors above 10 tend to be noisy (with Raspberry Pi camera v2)
 * The camera focus is fixed, so it cannot adapt to objects that are much closer or further
-* It takes almost 50 seconds from power on till the picture is shown
+* It may take 1 minute from power on till the picture is shown (depending on model and SD card)